JunyiZhou-Conny/PediatricSavior/README.md

 #### Key Functionalities
 - **Message Handling**: Users can send messages through an input form, which are then processed by a backend server.
 Responses from the chatbot, including text and images, are fetched and displayed in the chat window.
 - **Image Fetching**: If a response includes an image reference, the component fetches and displays this image as part of the conversation.
+The chatbot's backend logic determines when an image is relevant to the conversation, tagging the response with an image ID.
 - **Conversation Initialization and Reset**: Provides functionality to reset the chat to a clean state and reinitialize the conversation.
 - **Automatic Scrolling and Session Storage**: Implements automatic scrolling to the latest messages and stores the conversation history in session storage to preserve chat state across page reloads.